shz/virgil/language/whitespace.md

 # Whitespace

-Virgil uses semicolons to separate expressions, but you'll almost never need to use them.
-The end of each line has an implied semicolon, so the only time you'll need to insert them yourself is if you want to put multiple independent expressions on one line.
+Virgil uses semicolons to separate statements, but you'll almost never need to use them.
+The end of each line, and the last statement in a block have implied semicolons, so the only time you'll need to insert them yourself is if you want to put multiple independent statements on one line.

 For example, here's some bog standard Virgil code: